atrain440/better-government/definition.md

 - Modes: Individual, Team, Agency/Department
 - Know the constraints

-Things to Try
+### Things to Try

-Programs or products that you can use at your agency to further a better government
+#### Programs or products that you can use at your agency to further a better government

-- Communicate end results (Translation to an &quot;innovation language&quot;)
+- Communicate end results (Translation to an "innovation language")
 - Mindset shift (Tell us what you need and want)
 - Small increasing
-- How can you do what you&#39;re doing with half the cost?
+- How can you do what you're doing with half the cost?
 - Sustained engagements (long term)
 - Collaborative design (design workshops) (done at USAID, Co-creation, power dynamics)
 - Hackathons